 Music theory can seem daunting if its tools and practice aren’t familiar to you.
 Understanding the basics is essential as a producer, engineer, musician or more broadly in the music business.
 Once you are familiar with the language of music theory it will help you with whichever direction you wish to pursue.
 This practical, beginner level, two-day course will provide you with the necessary building blocks to utilise music theory in your approach to writing, creating and producing music.

-Throughout the course, you’ll be introduced to the overarching topics that comprise music theory as well as deep diving into key subjects.
+Throughout the course, you’ll be introduced to the overarching topics that comprise this subject.
 You’ll undertake a range of class exercises and interactive demonstrations to develop your knowledge and skills.
 The curriculum has been developed to incorporate an innovative approach to learning music theory and the hands-on practical exercises will help you understand the key components.
+If you need to develop your music theory knowledge to apply for our Advanced Diploma in Music Production and Sound Engineering, this course will help you prepare.

 Duration: 2 days, 10 am to 6 pm